pycr/pythongrid/README.md

 ## Configuration

 Find file `config.py`, and set the database connection properties according to your environment.

-You can use socket to connect to your database.
+You can also use a socket to connect to your database without specifying a database host name.

-    PYTHONGRID_DB_HOSTNAME = ''
+    PYTHONGRID_DB_HOSTNAME = 'mysqldatabase.example.com'
     PYTHONGRID_DB_NAME = 'sampledb'
     PYTHONGRID_DB_USERNAME = 'root'
     PYTHONGRID_DB_PASSWORD = 'root'
-    PYTHONGRID_DB_SOCKET = '/mysql/mysql.sock'
+    PYTHONGRID_DB_SOCKET = ''

 ## Initialize Grid